How much money you need "in the bank" when you retire depends on many factors, including the following:

 Income.
 Other than your savings and investment income, how much income will you have?
-Do you have Social Security or a pension?
-Will you continue working -- perhaps part-time or at a job where you give back to the community and don't need to earn as much as when you were supporting a family and saving for retirement.
+Do you have Social Security income or a pension?
+Will you continue working— perhaps part-time or at a job where you give back to the community and don't need to earn as much as when you were supporting a family and saving for retirement?
 If so, for how long and how much do you expect to earn?
-You can subtract this from budget to determine how much you need to earn in investment income each month.
+You can subtract this from the budget to determine how much you need to earn in investment income each month.

 Goals.
 Do you want your funds to last just as long as you do, or is it important for you to leave something for your children and grandchildren?
 If so, life insurance may be a good solution.
 Just be sure to add the premium payments to your budget.

 Unexpected events.
 It makes sense to leave a cushion for unexpected events, such as a child who needs help or the need for long-term care.
 The latter can insured against with long-term care insurance, the premiums for which would also have to be added to the budget.